cap-js/docs/get-started/index.md

 #### Optional

 - [Java](https://sapmachine.io) & [Maven](https://maven.apache.org/download.cgi) — if you're going for Java development → [see instructions](../java/getting-started#local).
-- [git](https://git-scm.com) — if you go for more than just some quick trials...
+- [git](https://git-scm.com) — if you go for more than just some quick trials.

 ## Starting Projects

-- Use `cds init` to start a CAP project, ... then open it in VSCode:
+- Use `cds init` to start a CAP project, and then open it in VSCode:

    ```sh
    cds init bookshop